Ecological-Complexity-Lab/lab_website/_posts/2024-11-26-Shai_tenure.md

 ---

 Congratulations to Shai!
-After years of hard work, this week Shai got his rank of Associate Professo, as well as a tenure.
+After years of hard work, this week Shai got his rank of Associate Professor, as well as a tenure.
 Here's to many more years of productive research and learning!

 {%